Piscis Austrinus: Stars

 Beta, Delta and Zeta constitute the Tien Kang ("heavenly rope") in China.
 Beta is a white main-sequence star of apparent magnitude 4.29 that is of similar size and luminosity to Fomalhaut but five times as remote, at around 143 ± 1 light-years distant from Earth.
 Delta Piscis Austrini is a double star with components of magnitude 4.2 and 9.2.
 The brighter is a yellow giant of spectral type G8 III.
 It is a red clump star that is burning helium in its core.
 It is 172 ± 2 light-years distant from Earth.
 Zeta Piscis Austrini is an orange giant star of spectral type K1III that is located 413 ± 2 light-years distant from Earth.
 It is a suspected variable star.

 S Piscis Austrini is a long-period Mira-type variable red giant which ranges between magnitude 8.0 and 14.5 over a period of 271.7 days, and V Piscis Austrini is a semi-regular variable ranging between magnitudes 8.0 and 9.0 over 148 days.

 Lacaille 9352 is a faint red dwarf star of spectral type M0.5V that is just under half the Sun's diameter and mass.
 A mere 10.74 light-years away, it is too dim to be seen with the naked eye at magnitude 7.34.
 In June 2020 two super-Earth planets were discovered via radial velocity method.

 Exoplanets have been discovered in five other star systems in the constellation.
 HD 205739 is a yellow-white main-sequence star of spectral type F7 V that has a planet around 1.37 times as massive as Jupiter orbiting it with a period of 279 days, and a suggestion of a second planet.
 HD 216770 is an orange dwarf accompanied by a Jupiter-like planet every 118 days.
 HD 207832 is a star of spectral type G5V with a diameter and mass about 90% of that of the Sun, and around 77% of its luminosity.
 Two gas giant planets with masses around 56% and 73% that of Jupiter were discovered in 2012 via the radial velocity method.
 With orbits of 162 and 1156 days, they average around 0.57 and 2.11 astronomical units away from their star.

-WASP-112 and WASP-124 are two sunlike stars that have planets discovered by transit.
+WASP-112 and WASP-124 are two sun-like stars that have planets discovered by transit.